Wine Club 2nd Anniversary Dinner

 2004 Zed Sauvignon Blanc, Marlborough, New Zealand

-2005 Quinta da Alorna Arintho, Ribatejo DOC, Portuga
+2005 Quinta da Alorna Arintho, Ribatejo DOC, Portugal

 Smitten by some beautiful organic blood oranges at the grocery store, I bought some without really knowing what I was going to do with them.
 In the end, I cut them into supremes, and tossed them with some fresh parsley and cilantro, and served them as a little salad on the side of the spring rolls.
 I mixed the juice with lime, fish sauce, sugar and ginger to make a dipping sauce for the rolls.
 The rolls included mango, jicama, carrots, cucumber, mint and cilantro, and were really exceedingly tasty.